 Right in the middle of the continent is Tweed Heads.
 Just barely crossing over into New South Wales, Tweed Heads is usually a stopover for most on a road trip, but this can easily be a fun beach day.

-The best part about this beach is it is easily secluded.
+The best part about this beach is that it is easily secluded.
 This beach is so well-deserved as one of the best beaches in Australia, beyond the east coast.

 2. Noosa Heads, QLD

 Noosa, Noosa, Noosa!
 This is a MUST.
-This beach is so different than any other beach you will go to, and in the best way possible.
-The elegant town of Noosa itself is one you should visit anyway, the beach you could go to multiple days in a row and have a different experience.
+This beach is so different than any other beach you will go to and in the best way possible.
+The elegant town of Noosa itself is one you should visit anyway.
+The beach you could go to multiple days in a row and have a different experience.

 The only reason Noosa Heads is not #1 is that it can get a bit crowded.
-There are only a few fairy pools and if you have to share them with other people, it may become a bit crowded!
+There are only a few fairy pools; if you have to share them with others, they may become crowded!
 But, nonetheless, this is one of the best beaches on the Australian East Coast.

 1. Burleigh Heads, QLD

-The best thing about Burleigh Heads is that it is two different beaches in one.
-You have Burleigh Heads Beach, then Burleigh Heads National Park leads you to Tallebudgera Creek.
+The best thing about Burleigh Heads is that it has two different beaches in one.
+You have Burleigh Heads Beach, and then Burleigh Heads National Park leads you to Tallebudgera Creek.

-Australia has some of the prettiest lakes and creeks along with their oceans.
-Burleigh Heads brings you everything you could possibly want.
+Australia has some of the prettiest lakes, creeks, and oceans.
+Burleigh Heads brings you everything you could want.
 White sand, bluest of blue water, a nature park element with trees and amazing lookouts, a secluded creek, and bars, restaurants, and boutiques behind the main beach.

-Burleigh Heads truly has all of the elements of a great beach, to the fullest extent.
+Burleigh Heads truly have all of the elements of a great beach to the fullest extent.
 The beach, national park, and creek are all some of the most visually appealing in Australia.
-The National Park has multiple hikes to do for activities, not to mention there is a surf school on the main beach.
+The National Park has multiple hikes for activities, not to mention a surf school on the main beach.

 There are plenty of break spots in restaurants, bars, shops, or at the creek, and the multiple layers of this beach create little secluded nooks and crannies everywhere, making it as private or public as you would want!

-Australia is full of the best beaches, the East Coast especially, and Burleigh Heads truly has it all, making it the inevitable number one spot for the best beach on the east coast of Australia!
+Australia is full of the best beaches, the East Coast especially, and Burleigh Heads truly has it all, making it the inevitable number-one spot for the best beach on the east coast of Australia!